-Preciting coral spawning is still new science and we’re now only beginning to tease apart spawning seasons for Caribbean species.
+Prediciting coral spawning is stil a new science and we’re now only beginning to tease apart spawning seasons for Caribbean species.
 At best we can estimate spawning trends of abundant Caribbean corals based on last years spawning records.

 Although difficult to predict the CARMABI research station in Caraçao has created an estimated guide to coral spawning in the southern Caribbean, and it’s interesting to visualize coral spawning over a three month period.